 Hardneck garlic may be purple, purple striped, or white and is represented by varieties such as Roja, German Red, Valencia, Continental, and Creole.
 Creole garlic, a late variety covered with a deep purple skin, is the type grown in Mexico, South America, and the Imperial Valley of California.

-Elephant garlic ( Allium ampeloprasum ) is not true garlic but a type of leek that produces very large cloves (often only 3 or 4 per bulb).
+Elephant garlic (Allium ampeloprasum) is not true garlic but a type of leek that produces very large cloves (often only 3 or 4 per bulb).
 Several small bulblets may also develop.
 Its flavor is milder than garlic and can be slightly bitter.
 It also produces a large seed stalk that may be cut and sold to florists.
-The tender, fleshy lower portion of the seed stalk is also prized for stir-fried Oriental dishes.
+The tender, fleshy lower portion of the seed stalk is also prized for stir-fried Asian dishes.
 Elephant garlic is sold mainly through farmers' markets, specialty produce stores, or specialty produce sections of supermarkets.
 More recently, sales to specialty processors for medicinal or health food use have increased.

 Garlic is planted in the fall and should be grown on raised beds covered with black, green IRT (infrared transmitting), or blue plastic mulch with drip irrigation.
 On smaller operations garlic is often "set" or planted by placing each clove by hand into raised beds with rows 6-12 inches apart and cloves spaced 4-6 inches apart (depending on the size bulb grown).
 Larger growers use specialized "cups" on their transplanters to place cloves at similar spacings as allowed by the machinery.
-Most garlic cultivars are planted 1-1.5 inches deep; Elephant garlic should be planted 2-2.5 inches deep.
+Most garlic cultivars are planted 1 to 1.5 inches deep; Elephant garlic should be planted 2 to 2.5 inches deep.

 Garlic cloves should be set early enough in the fall so that a good root system can develop before the ground freezes, but late enough to prevent shoot emergence above the soil line.
-A mulch of 2-4 inches of straw at planting will help preserve moisture, discourage frost heaving, and prevent most weeds.
+Garlic sprouts often emerge a few inches above the soil prior to truly cold weather.
+Unless temperatures get extremely cold, little damage will result.
+Using 2 to 4 inches of straw mulch at planting can reduce this damage and will also help preserve moisture, discourage frost heaving, and prevent most weeds.

-Garlic needs a steady supply of moisture to develop market- sized bulbs.
-The application of one inch of water per week during dry periods through mid-June will ensure good sizing.
+Garlic needs a steady supply of moisture to develop market-sized bulbs.
+The application of 1 inch of water per week during dry periods through mid-June will ensure good sizing.
 Avoid irrigating garlic after this period to encourage maturation and to discourage bulb diseases.
 For more information on crop irrigation, consult Agricultural Alternatives: Irrigation for Fruit and Vegetable Production and Agricultural Alternatives: Drip Irrigation for Vegetable Production.

 Garlic requires heavy fertilization; for commercial production, 125 pounds of nitrogen, 150 pounds of phosphorus, and 150 pounds of potassium per acre are required.
-Soil tests should be conducted and phosphorus, potassium, and lime should be applied and incorporated before planting.
-Manure may be used instead of commercial fertilizers.
-However, an analysis should be conducted to determine the amount of actual nutrients contained in the manure.
+Soil tests should be conducted and phosphorus, potassium, and lime applied and incorporated before planting.
+Manure may be used instead of commercial fertilizers, but it should be analyzed to determine the amount of actual nutrients contained in the manure.
 To reduce fertilizer runoff, nitrogen applications should be split.
 Apply one 75-pound application at planting, a 25-pound application at 6-inch height, and the remaining 25 pounds around May 1.
 Granular fertilizer can be applied by banding or broadcasting; liquid fertilizers can be injected through a drip irrigation system.
 Apply all topdressings to dry plants at midday to reduce the chance of fertilizer burn.

 Retail customers pay premium prices for large garlic bulbs.
 To meet this demand a grower must remove the scape (flower stalk) as soon as it is visible.
 If the scape is allowed to develop it will compete with the bulb for nutrients, resulting in a reduction in bulb size and quality.
 Once removed, scapes should be disposed of off-site to limit them as a source of disease inoculum.